 First off, in order to earn the name "meritage" the wine can't be a mass-marketed wine.
 The winery's release of Meritage must be under 25,000 cases.
 It has to be a "high-end" wine for the winery - it can't be their bargain basement offering.

 Most importantly, the meritage has to be a blend of certain grapes.
-These are: Cabernet Sauvignon, Cabernet Franc, and Merlot.
+These are: Cabernet Sauvignon, Cabernet Franc, Malbec, Merlot, Petit Verdot, St. Macaire, Gros Verdot and Carmenère.

 There is also a white Meritage, which is far less common.
 This uses Sauvignon Blanc, Semillon, and Muscadelle.